 - Data is shared with medical, health or other professionals you authorise to have access to your data.
 If you are taking part in a research study, project or programme your data may be sent to an international dataset or repository outside of the country in which you reside.
 We will rely on your voluntary, informed consent, and you will be clearly informed if your data will be used in this way.

 - Where we rely on your consent, such as for contributing your data to research studies, sending your data to research datasets or to send your data to 3rd parties, you can withdraw this consent at any time, simply by contacting firstname.lastname@example.org.

-- We believe that you should own both the data captured by our device and which you enter into our apps, and that your data should only be used by you and professional clinicians and / or researchers where this is part of the study, project or programme you have signed up for.
+- You own both the data captured by our device and which you enter into our apps, and that your data should only be used by you and professional clinicians and / or researchers where this is part of the study, project or programme you have signed up for.

-- Your data will not be sold off or sent to other parties not involved in the specific study, project or programme you are part of.
+- Your data will not be sold or sent to other parties not involved in the specific service, study, project or programme you are part of.

-- We may aggregate your data, anonymously, with other users’ data, in order to train and improve our machine learning algorithms which help us to deliver valuable insight to you and our other customers.
-This is vital to our services, and our lawful basis under GDPR will be Legitimate Interest.
+- We may aggregate your data, anonymously, with other users’ data, in order to train and improve our machine learning algorithms which help us to deliver valuable insights to you and our other customers.
+This is vital to our services, and our lawful basis under GDPR will be Contract.
 Where, rarely, we would need to use identifiable data as part of this process, we will make this very clear to you, and will take every step to protect your personal data.